install dodo. load the extension. run your .do file.

 usesource [, clear | lazy | table]

-source is either a quoted file path (CSV / Parquet / JSON) or a bare identifier referring to an existing DuckDB table.
+source is either a quoted file path (CSV / Parquet / JSON / .dta) or a bare identifier referring to an existing DuckDB table.
 Pass clear to drop the previous dataset before loading.
+Variable labels from .dta files are automatically imported.

 Keep specific columns, or keep rows matching a condition.
 The same verb does both — dodo picks the behavior from the argument shape.